-Did you know the bacteria in our gut comprise an internal organ all of their own?
+Did you know – the bacteria in our gut comprise an internal organ all of their own?
 We are colonized by ten times more bacteria in our gut than there are cells in our body!
 They play a profoundly important role in human health and disease.
-From helping us absorb nutrients, to synthesizing vitamins and breaking down cellulose; we couldn’t survive without this microbial zoo inside us.
+From helping us absorb nutrients, to synthesizing vitamins, and breaking down cellulose; we could not survive without this microbial zoo inside us.

 Shortly after birth, we are colonized with over 1,000 species of gut bacteria.
-Influences such as vaginal delivery vs cesarean section, breast-feeding vs bottle-feeding, antibiotic use, industrialized processed food, stress levels, chronic illness and poor dietary choices all have a profound impact on which bugs predominate.
+Influences such as vaginal delivery v/s cesarean section, breast-feeding v/s bottle-feeding, antibiotic use, industrialized processed food, stress levels, chronic illness, and poor dietary choices have a profound impact on which bugs predominate.

 1. Inflammatory Bowel Disease

 In genetically susceptible people, inflammatory bowel disease may be related to this out of control response to commercial organisms.
-In addition, Seksik et al. found that the fecal microflora in patients with Crohn’s disease contained significantly more enterobacteria than in healthy subjects.
+In addition, Seksik et al. found that the fecal microflora in patients with Crohn’s disease, contained significantly more enterobacteria than in healthy subjects.

 Clostridium difficile infections may be another possible cause of obesity.
 Overweight individuals have more short chain fatty acids (SCFAs) than lean individuals, especially a particular SCFA, called propionate.

-Prebiotics and probiotics can also be used to fight obesity.2 Besides probiotics, certain gut bacteria could also protect humans from obesity.
-The Bacteroidetes phylum, particularly Bacteroides spp., has been suggested to protect against increase weight gain.
+Prebiotics and probiotics can also be used to fight obesity.
+Besides probiotics, certain gut bacteria could also protect humans from obesity.
+The Bacteroidetes phylum, particularly Bacteroides spp., has been suggested to protect against increase in weight gain.

-Fecal microbiota transplantation (FMT) may also hold promise in treating obesity.
-Animals who received FMT from the obese twin donors developed increased body mass and obesity compared to those receiving transplants from the lean twin donors.3
+Fecal Microbiota Transplantation (FMT) may also hold promise in treating obesity.
+Animals who received FMT from the obese twin donors developed increased body mass and obesity, compared to those receiving transplants from the lean twin donors.

-Type 1 diabetes is a destructive autoimmune disease attacking the pancreas islet cells causing the inability to produce insulin.
-Healthy balance of gut bacteria may reduce pro-inflammatory cytokines to protect patients against the development of Type 1 Diabetes.
-These changes helped to restore intestinal mucosal barrier function.4
+Type 1 diabetes is a destructive autoimmune disease attacking the pancreas islet cells, causing the inability to produce insulin.
+Healthy balance of gut bacteria may reduce pro-inflammatory cytokines, to protect patients against the development of Type 1 Diabetes.
+These changes helped to restore intestinal mucosal barrier function.

-Impaired intestinal mucosal barrier, also known as “leaky gut” and altered mucosal immunity are involved in development of this disease, and many other autoimmune diseases.
-Abnormal gut microbes may contribute to the development of type 1 diabetes, since cross-talk between gut bacteria and the innate immune system is one of the triggers for destruction of the islet cells of the pancreas.
+Impaired intestinal mucosal barrier, also known as “leaky gut”, and altered mucosal immunity, are involved in the development of this disease, and many other autoimmune diseases.
+Abnormal gut microbes may contribute to the development of type 1 diabetes, since cross-talk between gut bacteria, and the innate immune system is one of the triggers for destruction of the islet cells of the pancreas.

 4. Liver Disease

 The gut and liver work closely together.
 The liver receives approximately 70% of its blood supply from the intestinal venous outflow.
-The liver is the first line of defense against gut-derived antigens and it is equipped with a broad array of immune cells; macrophages, lymphocytes, natural killer cells to accomplish this function.5
+The liver is the first line of defence against gut-derived antigens, and it is equipped with a broad array of immune cells; macrophages, lymphocytes, natural killer cells to accomplish this function.

-Small intestinal bacteria overgrowth (SIBO) may play a role in the development of nonalcoholic fatty liver disease.6 Small intestinal motility is decreased in the presence of SIBO in rats with liver disease.
+Small Intestinal Bacteria Overgrowth (SIBO) may play a role in the development of nonalcoholic fatty liver disease.
+Small intestinal motility is decreased in the presence of SIBO in rats with liver disease.
 Interestingly, antibiotic treatment of SIBO may improve non-alcoholic fatty liver disease.
 In addition, gut-derived microbial toxins and other bacterial products may be cofactors in the development of alcoholic liver disease.

 5. Chronic Heart Disease

 Gut bacteria composition has a direct link with the risk of cardiovascular diseases.
-The gut bugs form trimethylamine (TMA) from dietary choline.
-TMA may increase risk of atherosclerosis.
-In chronic heart failure (CHF) patients, invasive Escherichia coli were identified.7 Increase in intestinal permeability in chronic heart disease may trigger inflammation, contributing to further impairment in heart function.
+The gut bugs form trimethylamine (TMA) from dietary choline, may increase the risk of atherosclerosis.
+In chronic heart failure (CHF) patients, invasive Escherichia coli were identified.
+Increase in intestinal permeability in chronic heart disease may trigger inflammation, contributing to further impairment in heart function.

 It is well known that the presence of microbial pathogens or the disruption of the healthy microbiome may contribute to the development of gastrointestinal cancers, like stomach and colon cancers.
 It was reported that gut bacteria can trigger macrophages to produce products that damage DNA, inducing chromosomal instability in cells.
 Oxidative stress brought on by abnormal microbes may also contribute to inflammation in these cancers.